Study at your own pace. In your own space.

 The unit applies to individuals who are developing and coaching others, for whom critical thinking skills (including analysis, synthesis, and evaluation) are an important part of their job roles.
 This unit applies to individuals who are typically responsible for leading teams.

-This unit describes the skills and knowledge required to manage the performance of staff that are direct reports.
+This unit describes the skills and knowledge required to lead communication in the workplace within any industry.

-This unit describes the skills and knowledge required to develop and facilitate implementation of performance development processes and to coordinate individual or group learning and development to encourage effective employee performance.
+This unit describes the skills and knowledge required to develop and implement workplace sustainability policies and to modify the policy to suit changed circumstances.

 This unit describes the skills and knowledge required to develop and monitor the implementation of operational plans to support efficient and effective workplace practices and organisational productivity and profitability.